ClipFinance/strategy-router/docs/StrategyRouter.md

 uint256 minUsdPerCycle
 ```

-Minimum batching balance to be deposited into strategies.
+Minimum batch balance to be deposited into strategies.

 ### minDeposit